 This is the first in the "alphabet series" featuring Kinsey Millhone.
 I discovered this series in the mid-1990s and have been a fan since and have read them all.
 Since the series will soon come to an end, I am starting at the beginning and rereading them.
 They are all set in the 1980s before everyone had a computer, cell phone, etc. We are introduced briefly to Henry and Rosie, who are prominent characters in the series.

 I thought this book was good.
 It's been about 20 years since I'd read it so I'd forgotten "whodunnit".
 I like the writing style and thought it flowed well.
+It is written in first person perspective in Kinsey's voice.
 It still held up for me considering I read it about 20 years ago and it was published about 35 years ago.
 As a head's up, there is swearing and adult activity.